-One donor of \$50,000 provided financial aid that made it possible for a talented student to attend Harvard College (the average annual financial aid award is \$53,700).
-YOUR PARTNERS When you volunteer for Harvard, you work with Harvard College Fund and Graduate School Fund staff, alumni and parent leaders, and fellow committee members who are here to guide and support your efforts.
+Offer students opportunities for highly individualized virtual mental health and well-being support through the Office of Counseling and Mental Health Services YOUR PARTNERS When you volunteer for Harvard, you work with Harvard College Fund and Graduate School Fund staff, alumni and parent leaders, and fellow committee members who are here to guide and support your efforts.
 This network can offer advice, answer questions, and help you achieve your goals.
 We encourage you to participate in regularly scheduled training opportunities and events throughout the year.
 THE HARVARD COLLEGE FUND (HCF) AND GRADUATE SCHOOL FUND (GSF) Since 1926, our organization has led all giving to Harvard College, the Graduate School of Arts and Sciences, the Harvard John A. Paulson School of Engineering and Applied Sciences, and more.
 In partnership with a dedicated volunteer network, our staff is here to give you the tools, guidance, and support to ensure the success of your Reunion and annual volunteer efforts.
 HCF EXECUTIVE COMMITTEE These volunteer leaders serve as the most visible ambassadors for the Harvard College Fund and Graduate School Fund, working closely with HCF and GSF staff, Edgerley Family Dean of the Faculty of Arts and Sciences Claudine Gay, and class and program committee chairs to advise on strategies and goals.
 HARVARD ALUMNI ASSOCIATION (HAA) A vibrant and deeply engaged community, lifelong academic exploration, and a commitment to service-this is what the Harvard Alumni Association is all about.
 The HAA connects alumni and friends worldwide to each other and to Harvard through a variety of social, professional, and intellectual programming; shared interest groups and clubs; events; and services.